Minor Stroke of…

-*this happened in 2014.
-The similarities between a minor stroke and grief are mind blowing.
+*Note: This happened in 2014.
+The similarities between a minor stroke and grief are mind-blowing.

-October third was a glorious and warm fall day.
+October 3rd was a glorious and warm fall day.
 Jon and I were visiting friends.
-The drive south was warm and sunny and we were having a great conversation.
+The drive south was warm and sunny, and we were having a great conversation.
 The visit was great and we were now headed home for a nice long weekend.
-We were in Utrecht stuck in traffic and I was getting tired.
+We were in Utrecht, stuck in traffic, and I was getting tired.
 I put my head down.
-“We need to leave for home earlier.”
-Once again rush hour.
+“We need to leave for home earlier,” I said.
+Once again, rush hour.

 It was after a bit of whatever-it-was-we-were-watching that we took a pause and he noticed me.
 I felt terrible and my right leg and left arm felt funny.
 He said that my face looked like it was drooping.
 We called the after-hours doctors.
 They sent a doctor out.
-I knew then that something was really wrong.
-I knew then that I was headed to, as Jon and I call it, the “big house.”
+I knew then that something was really wrong, and that I was headed to, as Jon and I call it, the “big house.”
 Yet another medical adventure was underway.

-The best way to describe what happened to me is that I felt detached from my world and my body was not in my control.
-I felt suspended in space and at the same time, as if I was a heavy, limp, weight that had to be helped to do things.
+The best way to describe what happened to me is that I felt detached from my world, and my body was not in my control.
+I felt suspended in space and at the same time, as if I were a heavy, limp weight that had to be helped to do things.
 My right leg felt like it was suspended in mid-air.
-I would later be able to state that I felt as if my leg was drunk.
+I would later be able to state that I felt as if my leg were “drunk.”

-Finally at 2:00am, I sent Jon home.
-They’d be coming for me to admit me and he needed rest.
-As it turned out I won the hospital lotto that night and was wheeled into a private room.
+Finally at 2:00 am, I sent Jon home.
+They’d be coming for me to admit me, and he needed rest.
+As it turned out, I won the hospital lotto that night and was wheeled into a private room.
 Now that was luck!
-Peace was to be mine in the days that followed as the health crisis unfolded.
+Peace was to be mine in the days that followed as my health crisis unfolded.
 It had only begun on that Friday evening.

-By this time in the process I needed assistance in getting around.
+By this time in the process, I needed assistance in getting around.
 It was not fun and certainly somewhat embarrassing, but you do what you have to do to keep what dignity you can.
-My speech was also being affected in strange ways.
-It was different from what had happened at the end of June.
-This time the left side of my face felt like it had puffed up and my tongue felt as if it had puffed up and I was speaking weird.
+My speech was also being affected in strange ways; it was different from anything I had experienced before.
+The left side of my face felt like it had puffed up, as well as my tongue, and I was speaking weirdly.
 I was now scared.
 The nurses just watched.

 Throughout the entire process they kept asking me to rate the pain.
 The rating was never higher than an eight.
-I’ve suffered worse pain with a pancreatitis attack!
+I had suffered worse pain with a pancreatitis attack!
 They kept asking and I kept telling them where things stood.

 Monday came and I wound up getting an MRI.
 Then it was time to wait.
 And wait I did.

-I wanted to scream “STOP” so I can process this.
-STOP, you are going way too fast.
-I’m falling behind.
-Jon was now upset and asking why they had not done the MRI sooner?
+I wanted to scream “STOP!” so I could process this.
+“STOP!
+You are going way too fast!
+I’m falling behind!”
+Jon was now upset and asking why they had not done the MRI sooner.
 Why had they not seen the stroke on Friday?
 We thought I had not had a stroke because of the CT scan.
-Yet in my gut I knew I had been involved in having a stroke.
+Yet in my gut I had known I was having a stroke.
 I’d just had the weekend to believe otherwise.
 Why had I deluded myself?

 The last thing I wanted to deal with at this point in time was vision loss.
 I had to decide if I was willing to risk just that.
-Do I want to risk going blind and still be functional?
+Did I want to risk going blind but still be functional?
 I knew it could happen.
 It was a chance I had to take.
 I had to risk taking a drug that would save my body from another stroke but could wipe out the remaining 12% of my sight.
-I spent Tuesday agonizing over the choice knowing that I had to accept the pill or whatever-it-was I was in for.
+I spent Tuesday agonizing over the choice, knowing that I had to accept the pill or whatever it was I was in for.
 I was still symptomatic and Wednesday it was decided for me.
 I drank the powder that would be a daily routine until forever.

 I have shed tears, felt despair and emptiness, and at times feel like I’m a burden to Jon.
 He is listening and offering support.
 I know this isn’t easy on him either.
 It is a balancing act of allowing him bad days as well.

 I just folded some laundry and I’m wiped out.
-You don’t know how much energy you consume until you don’t have it to put out.
+You don’t know how much energy you consume until you don’t have any to put out.
 In the past few weeks my life has changed.
 I know it will change more.
 Some things will be good and others won’t be so easy.
-I got lucky; it could have been so much worse, and for that I’m thankful.
+I got lucky; it could have been so much worse, and I’m thankful that it wasn’t.
 I will recover all I can.
 I will build strength up in as many ways as I can.
 I have begun the fight in simple ways.
 This is something I know how to do: the inner warrior is back.
 I’m ready to fight for everything I can recover.